codepath/android_guides/Robolectric-Installation-for-Unit-Testing.md

 1. Make sure your tests are located in `src/test/java`.

 2. If you are using a Mac, go to `Run` -> `Edit Configurations` -> `Defaults` -> `Junit` and make sure to set $MODULE_DIR$ as the working directory.
 There is a known bug in tests not being located unless you set this configuration first.
-See the Roboelectric [getting started guide](http://robolectric.org/getting-started/) for more information.
+See the Robolectric [getting started guide](http://robolectric.org/getting-started/) for more information.

   <img src="http://robolectric.org/images/android-studio-configure-defaults-4bf48402.png">